-After college, I worked as a computer programmer.
-Later, I received my teaching certification in 6-12 grade Math.
-I taught Math and AP Computer Programming in the classroom until my position evolved into a more technical/administrative role.
+I worked as a computer programmer out of college, but was seeking something more interactive.
+I scored a 100 on the ASVAB, and decided to serve in the Army as a Cryptologic Linguist.
+When my active duty service was over, I received my teaching certification in 6-12 grade Math.
+I came home and taught Math and AP Computer Programming in the classroom until my position evolved into a more technical/administrative role.
 I worked as an IT Manager for schools and nonprofits for 15 years.
 I worked with students and Teachers in these positions, providing training, procuring technology, and helping everyone to better integrate technology into their learning.

 Today, I have over 30 years of experience as a Teacher, Tutor, and Test Preparation Coach.
 I have stayed abreast of the evolution of standardized tests and their latest iterations over the years and am always ready to provide the most current coaching and strategies for success.
 I am particularly fond of the SAT and believe that preparing for it plays a uniquely valuable role in a person's educational future.
 My experience has shown that, if a person is willing to be open, ask questions, make mistakes, and take the risk to learn, we can do great things together.